icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/mapping-rpcs-to-streams.md

 ## Request layout

 An icerpc request consists of a header followed by a payload.
-As far as icerpc is concerned, the payload is just a sequence of bytes with an unknown size.
-The end of the stream marks the end of the payload.
+As far as icerpc is concerned, the payload is just a stream of bytes with an unknown size.
+The end of the QUIC stream marks the end of the payload.

 The request header holds:
  - the path of the service